Understanding accessibility

 For example, someone with impaired vision might use a screen reader (software that lets a user navigate a website and 'reads out' the content), braille display or screen magnifier.
 Someone with motor difficulties might use a special mouse, speech recognition software or on-screen keyboard emulator.

-If content is accessible, software and technology designed to help people read web pages will have no problem following what you have written.
+If content is accessible, software and technology designed to help people read digital media will have no problem following what you have produced.

 Why making things accessible is important

-People need to use our website or documents to find out information or use our services, so it's important they work for everyone.
+People need to use our website and other digital media to find out information or use our services, so it's important they work for everyone.

-Accessible websites and documents work better for everyone.
-They are generally faster, easier to use and appear higher in search rankings.
+Accessible websites and digital media work better for everyone.
+Accessible websites are generally faster, easier to use and appear higher in search rankings.

-Accessibility is about making sure web content can be used by as many people as possible.
+Accessibility is about making sure web content and other digital media can be used by as many people as possible.
 It doesn't just help users with specific needs.
-Making things accessible benefits our entire audience by helping them read our content quickly and get all the information they need.
+Making things accessible benefits our entire audience by helping them understand our content quickly and get all the information they need.

 Common problems include: